-PSY107 Introduction to Psychology 6.0 credit hours "O"
+PSY107 Introduction to Psychology (6.0 cr.)
+"O"

 This course introduces the student to the fundamental concepts and methods of psychology examined from the major schools - biological, learning, cognitive, socio-cultural, and psychodynamic.

 PTC100 Fundamentals of Patient Care (4 cr.)